zhehaowang/zhehao.me/book-notes/ecpp/it18-25-designs-and-declarations.md

 result = result * oneEighth;                      // fine
 ```

-But if you also want to support doing multiply with an int, this breaks
+But if you also want to support doing multiply with an `int`, this breaks
 ```cpp
 result = oneHalf * 2;                             // fine
 result = 2 * oneHalf;                             // error!